gupti/8asil/README.md

 # 8asil
-A Chip-8 emulator built with C and SDL2
+A cross-platform Chip-8 interpreter built with C and SDL2.
+Currently builds on macOS, should create a binary just by running `make`.